Saint Luke's Lutheran Church

-Saint Luke's Lutheran Church, also known as The German Evangelical Lutheran Congregation of Saint Luke's and St. Luke's Evangelical Lutheran Church, is a historic Lutheran church located on Restaurant Row at 308 West 46th Street between Eighth and Ninth Avenues in the Theater District of Manhattan, New York City.
+Saint Luke's Lutheran Church, once known as The German Evangelical Lutheran Saint Luke's Church, is a historic Lutheran church located on Restaurant Row at 308 West 46th Street between Eighth and Ninth Avenues in the Theater District of Manhattan, New York City.

 History

 St. Luke's was founded as a Dutch Reformed congregation in 1850, first meeting in rented rooms on the third floor of a building on 35th Street and 9th Avenue.
 It reorganized as a Lutheran congregation in 1853.

 The church moved several times, acquiring its first owned building, a former Baptist church on 43rd Street, in 1863.
 It moved in 1875 to 233 West 42nd Street, into the former Forty-second Street Presbyterian Church.
 Finally, the congregation acquired property at West 46th Street to build its current church.
 The cornerstone was laid in October 1922 and the church dedicated in September 1923.

 For many years, Dr. Donald Grey Barnhouse, pastor of Tenth Presbyterian Church in Philadelphia and teacher on the radio program, The Bible Study Hour (now known as Dr. Barnhouse & the Bible), held a Bible class on Monday evenings at the church, which lasted until his death in 1960.

-An independent congregation without synodic affiliation since 1880, St. Luke's joined the Evangelical Lutheran Church in America in 1987.
+Formerly an independent congregation without synodic affiliation since 1880, St. Luke's joined the Evangelical Lutheran Church in America in 1987.

-Playhouse 46 @ St. Luke's is located on the church's premises.
+Playhouse 46 at St. Luke's, formerly St. Luke's Theatre, had been located on the church's premises.